 Pictured here is the back side of the 100-Mark bill issued in 1910 by the German National Bank.
 The seemingly blank space on the right contains the watermark.

 Pictured here is a report card for a student in the first grade of a girls school in 1915.
 It is typical of the prewar and war period in Germany in that the large sections on the left evaluate the student’s behavior and personal traits.
-Young Kathy, whose report card this is, received a “very … Continue reading Report Card

-Pictured here is a page of vignettes (stamps not used for postage) showing various scenes from the Suffragette Movement.
 The stamps were printed in Germany, likely before or during the war, but are printed in English.
-This may reflect the British influence on the Women's Rights Movement in Germany in the early 20th century, as … Continue reading Suffragettes
+This may reflect the British influence on the Women’s Rights Movement in Germany in the early 20th century, as reflected in the opening of Germany’s first club for accomplished women, the Lyceum Club, in Berlin in 1905.
+The club was opened in Berlin by the founder of the London Lyceum Club, Constance Smedley, together with Maria von Bunsen, a German writer, painter and supporter of the arts.

 Calling together the staff officers of the XII Saxon Army Corps.